nikgamedev/MinimalLudoWebGL/README.md

 # Minimal Ludo WebGL version
-This is webgl build of my hobbyist project named "minimal ludo".
+This is webgl version of my hobbyist project named "minimal ludo".